 Police believe that Mr. Karagiozis played a material role in directing the operations of a criminal syndicate that operated on the darknet to sell illegal drugs, collecting payments in Bitcoin and that his businesses were fronts to hide drug trafficking activities.

 Police also seized his Bitcoin wallets as proceeds of crime, and the wallets of the digital currency exchange.
 His ICO raised $2 million and it is unknown if investors will be refunded.

-You can watch one of Mr. Karagiozis’ self-promotional videos, below, called “Lifestyle of a Hustler” in which he shows viewers his luxury cars and his estate (all now seized by the government as proceeds of crime).
+One of Mr. Karagiozis’ self-promotional videos, below, called “Lifestyle of a Hustler” shows luxury cars and real estate (all now seized by the government as proceeds of crime).